Idukki

 Struggles with

-2. 2Ask at the right time, a few days after delivery, when the product is new and the customer is happiest.
+2. 2Ask at the right time, a few days after delivery, while the product is new and the customer is happiest.

-3. 3Remove friction, one tap to attach media; every extra step halves the response.
+3. 3Remove friction: one tap to attach media, because every extra step roughly halves the response.

-4. 4Show them it matters, feature photo and video reviews prominently, so customers see the point of adding one.
+4. 4Show it matters: feature photo and video reviews prominently, so customers can see the point of adding one.

 Sources & notes